olive2012/Webscraper/README.md

 # Webscraper
-Extracts from website www.lrt.lt TV shows which are currently playing on LRT channels.
+Extracts currently playing shows on LRT channels from website www.lrt.lt.
 You can choose either LT or EN (default) language.
-Data automatically refreshes after 10 sec.
+Data automatically refreshes every 10 sec.

 ## Docker
-The docker image can be pulled from [cloud.docker.com] under
+The docker image can be pulled from DockerHub using
 ```bash
 docker pull olive2012/webscraper:latest
 ```